Craftware Solutions LLC logo

 Overview

 The Table Tool (v3) is a module in the Table Tools utility of the Legal Productivity Suite for Microsoft Word by Craftware Solutions LLC.
 It automates the conversion and formatting of financial tables.
 It enables you to produce corruption-free, visually appealing tables in a fraction of the time compared to manual processing.
-The workflow is simplified into three sections: (1) Cleanup, (2) Structure and (3) Financial.

 Support